How to Change Hardware on a Dresser

 Elmer's wood filler

-You can definitely use wood filler to fill in old hardware holes, but you will need to let the wood filler dry, sand it down, and repeat that process about 3-4 times before it’s totally flush with the wood.
+Wood filler shrinks a lot while drying (even the kinds that say they don’t shrink), and it even takes a long time.
+You can definitely use it for old hardware holes, but you will need to let it dry, sand it down, and repeat that process about 3-4 times before it’s totally flush with the rest of the surface.
+We’re talking about an all day process here.

-Wood filler is great if the old knobs or hardware left scratches around the holes though!
-Just spread the wood filler into and over the scratches, let it dry, and then sand it down smooth.
+It’s great if the old knobs left scratches around the holes, though!
+Just spread it into and over the scratches, let it dry, and then sand it down smooth.
+You will want to repeat that one more time to make sure the scratches are really hidden.

 Bondo

 Bondo was originally made for autobody repairs.
-But it works really well for furniture repairs too!
+But it works really well for furniture repairs, too!

 Bondo body filler

-(I personally prefer the autobody kind over the all-purpose kind, but the all-purpose kind is cheaper and is usually in stock.)
+(I personally prefer the autobody kind over the all purpose kind, but the all purpose kind is cheaper and is usually in stock.)

-The major downside though is the strong smell it has, and it is flammable.
+The major downside, though, is the strong smell it has, and it is flammable.
 So, if you’re working indoors, I wouldn’t recommend Bondo.

 How to Use Bondo